-There are a number of different ways to define the rotation angular
+There are two different ways to define the rotation angular velocity

-UNIFORM, then uniform rotation is assumed, with the spatially constant \(\Omega\) set by the
+UNIFORM, then uniform rotation is assumed with a spatially constant \(\Omega\) set by the

-performed with non-zero \(\Omega\) and mode azimuthal order
+whenever calculations are performed with non-zero \(\Omega\) and

 &mode namelist group.